Skip to content

 1. Start with standard objects, justify custom

 Always evaluate whether a standard object can serve the need before creating a custom object.
-Standard objects come with features that take months to replicate.
+Standard objects include features that take months to replicate.
 Document why you rejected the standard option.

 2. Choose relationships deliberately